OptimAI-Lab/Minimalist_LLM_Pretraining/README.md

   <img src="imgs/pareto-fig.png" alt="Image 1" style="width: 500px; margin: 0 auto;">
 </div>

 **Numerical Results:** Bellow we include our numerical results for pretraining LLaMA models on the C4 dataset.
-We report evaluation perplexity as our metric (and model+optimizer memory in parentesis).
+We report evaluation perplexity as our metric (and model+optimizer memory in parenthesis).

 #### LLaMA 60M-1B: